lucthienbinh/golang_scem/README.md

 ## Running Script

-In folder cmd/scem/ run the below script to start the server.
+Go to folder cmd/scem/ and run the below script to start the server.

 ### `go run main.go`